 We grow a range of organic vegetables for ourselves and our guests.
 We avoid chemicals and use crop rotation, compost, animal manure and green manures to keep the land healthy and fertile.

 'We had a wonderful time and even more than that: Claire & Chris, their animals, the whole atmosphere made our trip something special...we got to know the Bulgarian rural life...Because of your hospitality and the insight into your daily life we will ...take many ideas and new inspiration with us.
 Thanks a lot.'

 Nina & Benjamin, Germany

-Right now, we have more goats than we bargained for!
-We have our 7 year old Monnie; her daughter Barney; her niece Immingham; their 5 kids and Snowy, an adopted kid.
-Once the kids are old enough, the mothers provide us with delicious milk, yoghurt and cheese.
+Right now, we have 3 goats - our 7 year old Monnie; her daughter Barney; and her niece Immingham.
+They will have kids in spring.
+Once the kids are old enough, we make yoghurt and cheese from our excess milk.

-Every year we get a piglet or two in spring and raise them through the year.
-In winter, they provide all that is needed for salamis, prosecco hams, bacon and lots more.
+Every second year we get a piglet or two in spring and raise them through the summer and autumn.

-We are one of Bulgaria's accredited 'Zelena Kushta' or Green Lodges, recognised for our green credentials and contribution to rural tourism by the Bulgarian Association of Alternative Tourism.
+We are very happy to be one of Bulgaria's accredited 'Zelena Kushta' or Green Lodges, supported by the Bulgarian Association of Alternative Tourism.
+This is an organisation which recognises accommodation for their green credentials and contribution to rural tourism.